petrbouchal/statnipokladna/cran-comments.md

-## New patch version
+## New minor version

-This is an update with a quick fix responding to a change in the URL scheme on the publisher's website.
-It also contains several other minor improvements.
+This version includes several minor improvements and bug fixes and a single new feature: an option can be set to store data dumps downloaded from the external source in a custom directory so as to avoid redownloading them later.
+By default, `tempdir()` is used and the user has to actively set a parameter or option for the package to store any data outside working or temporary directories.

 ## Test environments

-* local R installation on MacOS, R 3.6.3
+* local R installation on MacOS, R 4.0.2
-* ubuntu 16.04 (on travis-ci and r-hub), R 3.6.3
+* ubuntu 16.04 (on travis-ci and r-hub), R 4.0.2
 * fedora-clang (devel on r-hub)
 * win-builder on r-hub (devel)